cockroachdb/docs/v2.1/demo-automatic-rebalancing.md

 toc: true
 ---

 This page walks you through a simple demonstration of how CockroachDB automatically rebalances data as you scale.
 Starting with a 3-node local cluster, you'll lower the maximum size for a single range, the unit of data that is replicated in CockroachDB.
-You'll then download and run the `block_writer` example program, which continuously inserts data into your cluster, and watch the replica count quickly increase as ranges split.
+You'll then run a sample workload and watch the replica count quickly increase as ranges split.
 You'll then add 2 more nodes and watch how CockroachDB automatically rebalances replicas to efficiently use all available capacity.

 ## Before you begin

-In this tutorial, you'll use an example Go program to quickly insert data into a CockroachDB cluster.
-To run the example program, you must have a [Go environment](http://golang.org/doc/code.html) with a 64-bit version of Go 1.7.1.

-- You can download the [Go binary](http://golang.org/doc/code.html) directly from the official site.
-- Be sure to set the `$GOPATH` and `$PATH` environment variables as described [here](https://golang.org/doc/code.html#GOPATH).
+Make sure you have already [installed CockroachDB](install-cockroachdb.html).

 ## Step 1.
 Start a 3-node cluster